kazhala/dotbare/README.md

 repository and heavily utilise [fzf](https://github.com/junegunn/fzf) for better user expereince.
 It is inspired by [forgit](https://github.com/wfxr/forgit), a git wrapper that utilise fzf for interactive expereince. dotbare uses a different implementation approach and focuses on managing and interacting with your dotfiles.
+Don't worry about migration if you have a symlink/GNU stow setup, you can easily integrate dotbare with them.

 Pros:

 - No symlink
-- Easy setup/remove
+- Simple setup/remove
 - Customization
 - Minimal dependency
 - Easy migration
 - Flat learning curve
 - Manage dotfiles in any directory
+- Integration with symlink/GNU stow setup

 You could find out how git bare repository could be used for managing dotfiles [here](https://www.atlassian.com/git/tutorials/dotfiles).
 Or a [video](https://www.youtube.com/watch?v=tBoLDpTWVOM&t=288s) explanation that helped me to get started.
+If you currently is using symlink/GNU stow setup, checkout how to integrate dotbare with them [here](#migrating-from-a-generic-symlink-setup-or-gnu-stow).

 ![Demo](https://user-images.githubusercontent.com/43941510/82142379-4a1e7500-987f-11ea-8d35-8588a413efd3.png)